Benefits of Kesar for Skin

 If you read your skin creams and moisturizers' contents, you'll find Saffron a common ingredient across brands.

-Add a few saffron strands to lemon juice and lather it your the skin.
+Add a few saffron strands to lemon juice and lather your skin.
 Lemon cleanses the skin while Saffron hydrates the skin to glow and sparkle to your skin.

 A UV block